JJbuc/Rag_Agent/README.md

 > *(Source: agent_article3.txt)*

 **Why is MultiAgentRAG better?**
-- The pipeline grades and filters context, ensuring the answer is specific, accurate, and grounded in your documents—avoiding vague or generic responses.
+- The pipeline grades and filters context, ensuring the answer is specific, accurate, and grounded in your documents avoiding vague or generic responses.

 ---